zesje/zesje/client/views/home/home.md

 + **Zesje is a prototype-level software**: it is so far tested by people using it.
 It is not developed by professional web developers, and it certainly has many rough edges.
 + If something breaks, we are very sorry.
 Most likely we'd be able to fix your problem, but we do not provide any guarantees.
 + Fully trusted users: anyone with the login and password for your Zesje installation can do anything you can.
 + No change history.
-When we host Zesje do daily backups, but it does not come out of the box and you cannot revert your changes manually.
+When we host Zesje there are daily backups, but it does not come out of the box and you cannot revert your changes manually.
-+ Zesje was written for use within TU Delft.
-If you want to use it for outside courses, expect to need to tweak it.
++ The current iteration of Zesje assumes that its users are at TU Delft.
+If you want to use it for outside courses, it will need to be tweaked.
+We expect to lift this restriction in the future

 ## Support

-If you want to use zesje in a course, we are happy to host it for you, contact us at [zesje@antonakhmerov.org](mailto:zesje@antonakhmerov.org) or [me@josephweston.org](mailto:me@josephweston.org).
+If you want to use zesje in a course, we are happy to host it for you, contact us at [zesje@antonakhmerov.org](mailto:zesje@antonakhmerov.org) or [zesje@weston.cloud](mailto:zesje@weston.cloud).

 We will also sign you up for the zesje support mailing list.